ABI-Software/ABIBook/Cmgui/CMGUI-make-avi-from-images-windows.rst

 Creating a movie from images using FFMPEG
 -----------------------------------------

-An alternative to using Virtualdub is to use the command line tool `FFMPEG`_.
+An alternative to using Virtualdub is to use the command line tool `FFMPEG2`_.
 This is a powerful, open source tool that can perform a large number of video-related tasks. `Documentation for FFMPEG`_ can be found on the project website.

 An example command line for creating a movie from image files using FFMPEG is::